romans-weapon/airflow-dynamic-dag-generator/README.md

 ## Pre-requisites:
 Below are the pre-requisites for using this application:

-1. Airflow instance - An airflow instance must be up and running.Use the installation steps mentioned below if not installed.
+a. **Airflow instance** - An airflow instance must be up and running.Use the installation steps mentioned below if not installed.

-#### Airflow installation using docker
 To install airflow using docker on any server use the below steps:
 1. Run the below curl command to get the docker-compose file for airflow.